Bassanio: Role in the play

-In Act III, Scene II, Bassanio finally reaches Belmont, and Portia urges him to wait before choosing between the three caskets that determine if he gets to marry her.
+In act 3, scene 2, Bassanio finally reaches Belmont, and Portia urges him to wait before choosing between the three caskets that determine if he gets to marry her.
 Bassanio reasons through his choices and decides to choose the casket of lead because it is a humble choice.
 When he opens the casket, he finds the portrait of Portia inside and realizes he has chosen correctly.
 Portia also gives Bassanio a ring that she says if he loses it, their love will be doomed.
 Finally, a letter from Antonio arrives telling Bassanio of the misfortunes of his ships, and it also explains how eager Shylock is to get his end of the bargain.
 Antonio pleads for Bassanio to see him one last time, and Portia encourages him to go to Venice after they marry.

-Act IV, Scene I is the critical trial scene in which the laws of Venice are put to a test to see if Antonio will truly have to give a pound of his flesh.
+Act 4, scene 1 is the critical trial scene in which the laws of Venice are put to a test to see if Antonio will truly have to give a pound of his flesh.
 Shylock is insistent that the bond be held true while the Duke and other characters argue on behalf of Antonio.
 Bassanio steps in to confront Shylock and offers to pay the sum that is owed or even pay more if that is what Shylock wishes.
 Shylock refuses, and that is when Portia, disguised as a lawyer, begins to argue the case.
 She finds a loophole to prevent the deal from following through and save the best friend of her husband.
 After the trial, Bassanio offers money to Portia (still disguised as a lawyer), which she refuses to take.
 Instead, she asks him for the ring she gave him.
 Initially, Bassanio refuses to give up the ring since it was an important gift from his wife, but Antonio convinces him to give it to her.

-In Act V, Scene I, Bassanio and Antonio return to Belmont and greet their wives who appear to be angry that they gave their rings away.
+In act 5, scene 1, Bassanio and Antonio return to Belmont and greet their wives who appear to be angry that they gave their rings away.
 After much debate and chastising, the women return the rings and reveal that they were indeed the lawyer and clerk that saved Antonio.